Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - They broadcast a **Low Rate Information Transmission (LRIT)** as well as a **High Rate Information Transmission (HRIT)** signal containing full disc images of the earth.
 LRIT broadcasts all (3) visible channels as well as two infrared channels.
 HRIT broadcasts 5 additional channels.
 It includes Reed-Solomon FEC, meaning you can get just a few dBs of the signal and still get a proper decode without any grain.

-![Elektro-L LRIT and HRIT signal screenshots from SatDump](./Assets/Radio/Elektro-LRIT-HRIT.png) *Elektro LRIT on left, Elektro HRIT on right*
+![Elektro-L LRIT and HRIT signal screenshots from SatDump](./Assets/Radio/Elektro-LRIT-HRIT.png) *Elektro-L N°3 LRIT on left, Elektro HRIT on right*

 ---